jstritch/easy-git-annex/README.md

 The gitPath and gitPaths functions perform the conversions when necessary.

 The gitPath and gitPaths functions are called internally by easy-git-annex for implemented relative path parameters.
-When building a low-level command, calling gitPath and gitPaths is the application's responsibility.
+When building a low-level command or constructing an options string array, calling gitPath and gitPaths is the application's responsibility.
 The following JavaScript illustrates a low-level call of the Git add command

 ```typescript